This activity is jointly provided by the Postgraduate Institute for Medicine, the Crohn's & Colitis Foundation, and RMEI Medical Education, LLC.

 Supported by independent educational grants from AbbVie Inc. and Takeda Pharmaceuticals U.S.A., Inc.

-In this educational activity, you will follow a patient whose symptoms are consistent with inflammatory bowel disease (IBD) and will have the opportunity to learn about diagnosis and treatment in an interactive format.
+In this educational activity, you will follow a patient whose symptoms are consistent with inflammatory bowel disease (IBD) and will have the opportunity to learn about long-term disease management and indications for surgery in an interactive format.

 This program was intended for physicians, gastroenterologists, nurse practitioners, and physician assistants involved in the care of patients with inflammatory bowel disease (IBD).

 After completing this activity, the participant will demonstrate the ability to: